kingTarrach/stress-shield/README.md

-Update your `README.md` using the template below.
-We are specifically interested in the installation instructions (e.g., all the gems, how to load real or seed data, etc.).
-This sample README was developed for a Rails project, so you can swap the "Gems" section of the "Installation" instructions to include add-ons that are relevant to you.

-If any of the sections in this template grows to more than one screen, consider placing it in its own file and linking to it from this file.
-Those files could live in a subdirectory called `docs`.

-**Make sure to check out the repo anew and test your installation instructions.**

-Provide a README file with the following information:

-Stress Shield App
+# Stress Shield App

-### One-sentence description of the project
+## One-sentence description of the project

 The Stress Shield App will provide stress training and real-time stress data to first-responders like policemen, frontline healthcare workers, and firefighters to help them combat their stress.

-### Additional information about the project
+## Additional information about the project

 The application will help first responders combat their stress in two main ways - a stress resillience course and tracking of their stress data through a wearable device.
 The stress resillience course will take users through a medically guided course in easy, digestable bites of information.
 It will provide the necessary training first-responders need in order to manage their stress while being designed in a way to mimic social media's addictiveness.
 This way, we can retain high attention rates while also supplying first responders with their personal "shield" against stress.
 The tracking of their stress data will also be used in tangent with the course to inform the user with how their stress journey is going.
 This can also be used to see if they will need additional help from places outside the app like therapy or support groups.